-The chimes are precision tuned to a pentatonic scale and have a beautiful tone.
-They chime in a harmonious melody with a lasting, resonant sound and will be set ringing in a moderate breeze.
+The wind chimes are precision tuned to a pentatonic scale and have a beautiful tone.
+They chime in a harmonious melody with a lasting, resonant sound and will start playing even in a moderate breeze.

 The chimes come boxed and with an S ring for ease of hanging.

 These are the best wind chimes; they’re precision tuned and made from high-quality, durable materials.
 They look wonderful and produce a gorgeous sound even in a light to moderate breeze.

 - Attractive design that makes a stylish statement in your garden